JaredAll/Tetris/README.md

 # Tetris
-implementation of Tetris with SDL2 and C++.
-Another educational project to accumulate proficiency with object oriented design and proper C++ programming.
+Implementation of Tetris with SDL2 and C++.
+Another educational project created to accumulate proficiency with object oriented design and proper C++ programming.